This post was inspired by a post made by John Ericson over on his Horn Matters site.

 Tuning a Horn with Independent Bb Tuning

-The procedure for horns with both an F and Bb tuning slide is fairly similar, except two things:
+The procedure for horns with both an F and Bb tuning slide is basically the same, except two things:

 A few more things to think about when tuning your horn (or the horns of your students).

 In general, concert A (E for French horns) isn’t a great note to use for tuning.
 On the F horn, it’s a flat partial (if played open) and on the Bb horn it uses the middle valve (although it’s an mostly in-tune).
 Concert F and concert Bb are both better choices (and both are often used in a band), but remember that tuning isn’t something that happens only at the beginning of rehearsal – it is an ongoing process that occurs every time you play!

 The tuning procedure outlined above presupposes that your hand position, posture, and air support are correct and consistent.
 The right hand, especially, can cause drastic changes in pitch, so if you’re hand position isn’t correct your tuning will have essentially no effect.